Suba Hotels Limited Announces Opening of Initial Public Offering (IPO) on September 29, 2025 - www.lokmattimes.com

 Suba Hotels Limited Announces Opening of Initial Public Offering (IPO) on September 29, 2025

-PNN Mumbai (Maharashtra) [India], September 25: Suba Hotels Limited, one of India's leading domestic hotel chains in the mid-market ...
+Mumbai (Maharashtra) [India], September 25: Suba Hotels Limited, one of India's leading domestic hotel chains in the mid-market hospitality ...

 Mumbai (Maharashtra) [India], September 25: Suba Hotels Limited, one of India's leading domestic hotel chains in the mid-market hospitality segment, announced the launch of its Initial Public Offering (IPO), which is set to open on Monday, September 29, 2025, and will close on Wednesday, October 1, 2025.